molecula451/Olympus/README.md

 Note：1).Compilation of a few library will fail in Debug mode.
 Set the "treat warnings as errors" option to be false.
 2).
 Run msbuild in the command line tools inside vs-tools, instead of in command shell.

 Prerequisite:
-  * Visual studio version >= 2015.
+  * Visual Studio 2022 & C++17.
   * Install `git` 、 `cmake`.
-Download these tools from official website, and install them to the same folder, say `c:\dependence`.
+Download these tools from official website, and install them to the same folder, say `C:\dependence`.
   * Install `boost`.
-Download Version 1.66.0 from https://www.boost.org/users/download/, and install in `c\dependence`.
+Download Version 1.66.0 from https://www.boost.org/users/download/, and install in `C:\dependence`.
   * Install `libsodium`.
-Download from https://download.libsodium.org/libsodium/releases/libsodium-1.0.17-msvc.zip, and install in `c\dependence`.
+Download from https://download.libsodium.org/libsodium/releases/libsodium-1.0.17-msvc.zip, and install in `C:\dependence`.
   * Build `lz4` which is required by `rocksdb`.
-Download from https://github.com/lz4/lz4/archive/v1.7.5.zip, and install in `c\dependence`.
+Download from https://github.com/lz4/lz4/archive/v1.7.5.zip, and install in `C:\dependence`.
     ```
     cd c:\dependence (Download the package in this directory and unzip it)
     cd lz4-1.7.5